winstonhenke/Salesforce/Experience-Portal.md

 ---

+## Permissions

+- If you have a custom object that is on the detail side of a master/detail with a standard object like Account, and you want the portal user to have the ability to create child records...
+  - Allow Read access to the parent object.
+  - Update minimum access level required on the Master-Detail Options in the child object.
+Set to Read Only.

+---

+## Branding

+- A background image will not show on the login page until your enable: `Let guest users view asset files and CMS content available to the site` from Workspaces -> Preferences

-## Branding - Always Inspect the DOM for Exact CSS Selectors
+### Always Inspect the DOM for Exact CSS Selectors

 When setting the max page width for a site the navigation bar kept a large margin.
 To fix it I had to use edit the CSS on the theme with the following.